messagemedia/messagemedia-soap-api-java-sdk/README.md

 messagemedia-java
 =================

-Sample code demonstrating how to interact with the MessageMedia SOAP API
+Sample Java code demonstrating how to interact with the MessageMedia SOAP API